Howdy! I'm Graham Freeman. I'm a SuperNerdDad in the San Francisco Bay Area, USA.

 Through my past consulting work, I've provided excellent IT infrastructure for nice folks who do good work.

-From 2011-2015, I was a technical lead in the areas of systems, networking, and information security at Sungevity, a multi-national solar company.
+From 2011-2015, I was a technical lead in the areas of systems, networking, and information security at Sungevity, a multi-national solar energy company.
 My work was called out by a major investor as a significant factor in their decision to invest.
 After I left, the co-founding CEO wrote this of my work:

 Graham is a real talent.
 He demonstrated the rare gift of mixing technical leadership with organizational leadership and people skills.
 His personable style, hard-work ethic, high-integrity, and passion for his role set him out as a gifted member of the team - combining his technical expertise (first class) with passion and zeal for the mission at Sungevity.
 I strongly recommend Graham for future roles in high-growth, challenging technical environments and roles that need the combination of technical and business skills.